-What’s more significant is that because there is a gap in understanding the roles of each discipline, UX/UI design does not always get the attention it deserves in software projects.
+What’s more significant is that because there is a gap in understanding the roles of each discipline, UI/UX design does not always get the attention it deserves in software projects.
 The temptation to “dive in and start coding” has led many teams astray.
-This oversight often results in a product that may have an excellent UX design, but a poor UI design, or vice versa.
+This oversight often results in a product that may have a great user interface design, but a poor user experience design, or vice versa.
 One without the other just isn’t going to be a functional, intuitive, and enjoyable product for the user.

-So, what are the differences between UX and UI design?
+So, what is the difference between UI and UX?
 Why are these differences significant?
 Should I be hiring a hybrid UI/UX designer, or should these be treated as separate roles?
 These are some of the questions I will unpack in an effort to bridge the gap and explain why the role of a UI/UX designer is so important for the success of a digital product.

 To use a real-world example, imagine all the different types of doors that exist on buildings, specifically their handles.
 Also, keep in mind all the times you’ve accidentally pushed a pull door, or vice-versa.
 Let’s consider this with respect to UI and UX:

 - Good UI: Being able to intuitively tell whether you need to push or pull a door by looking at it

 - Bad UI: It’s ambiguous whether a door should be pushed or pulled.
 Even worse: it’s ambiguous which side of the door you’re meant to interact with (think grocery store freezers).

 - Good UX: Succeeding in opening the door upon first interaction